COURSE GUIDE 2026

 SAASTA

-Our SAASTA students are encouraged to aim high and raise the bar of expectation they place on themselves and their peers, particularly in the areas of attendance, participation, educational performance and behaviour.
-Both male and female students in years 10, 11 and 12 who are studying the South Australian Certificate of Education (SACE) can apply to join SAASTA.
+Aboriginal and Torres Strait Islander students in Years 10, 11 and 12 who are studying the South Australian Certificate of Education (SACE) can apply to join SAASTA.

 Academy students can expect:

-- To be led by quality and engaging teaching staff and mentors
+- To be led by quality and engaging teaching staff and mentors.

-- Their own academy room, providing a space for academy classes and activities.
-A complete academy uniform, senior’s jumper and playing gear for sports competitions and carnivals
+- A complete academy uniform, senior’s jumper and playing gear for sports competitions and carnivals.

-- Individual support and mentoring
+- Individual support and mentoring.

-- Cultural inclusiveness and connectedness
+- Cultural inclusiveness and connectedness.

-- To learn leadership skills
+- To learn leadership skills.

-- To increase self-confidence and resilience
+- To increase self-confidence and resilience.

-- To be ready for employment or further education
+- To be ready for employment or further education.

-- To be heard
+- To be heard.

 - A fee-free place in the program.